Andersen Silva

 "For Dana" led Andy to write and record several songs over the next few years, starting his songwriting in earnest.
 "Swingin' in the Park (After Dark)" was written in 2000, and first recorded by Not An Exit that year; Andy's solo version was completed three years later.
 In 2002, "For Dana" was included on Kid Antrim Music's 2002 Rock Compilation, and the pop-punk recording of "Blond on Blonde" on Crankspiv Records' Volume III.
 Andy obtained a used Alesis SR-16 drum machine that year, and two left-handed instruments, a black Kramer Focus 420S bass guitar and an aqua Danelectro 56-U2 guitar ("Nena"), in early 2003.
 A burst of inspiration led to more songwriting and numerous home-studio recording sessions where he continued to lay down all the tracks himself.
 On August 3, 2004, he self-released the 21-track album Joy in the New, featuring the above-mentioned "Human Thing," "For Dana," "Swingin'," "Blond on Blonde," a solo take on "Not An Exit," the title track, and more.
 Not An Exit worked on an intro to Andy's "Joy in the Now" as well as a cover of his "Look at the Stars with Me" during this time, though neither was ever completed.

-The following year, Andersen bought an M-Audio Ozonic MIDI controller to add to the repertoire.
+The following year, Andersen added an M-Audio Ozonic MIDI controller to the PSR-48 and other musical instruments and equipment.
 Between 2005 and 2007, he created four Nine Inch Nails song remixes using stems that Trent Reznor made publicly available.
 He also continued writing and recording, if at a slower pace.
-"Hannah's Song," "Down the Shore," "Too Loud to be Eaten by the Naked Eye," "Heavywait," "Christmas Lonely," "Souls Broken," "Frendy Tucker," and "Rock and Roll Day" all represented different genres and styles; Andy listens to different types of music and wants to make different types of music, too.

 Performing Arts